xuwei1997/MRAgent/readme.md

     - Whether to print the introduction of the disease befor the MR.
 - LLM_model: str, optional (default='gpt-4o')
     - The LLM model used in the MRAgent.
+- base_url: str, optional (default=None)
+    - The base url for the OpenAI GPT model.
+Used for compatibility with third-party API platforms.
 - gwas_token: str, optional (default=None)
     - The GWAS token for the OpenGWAS data.
 - opengwas_model: str, 'csv' or 'online' optional (default='csv')
     - The model of the OpenGWAS data. 'csv' for the local OpenGWAS data. 'online' for the online OpenGWAS data.
+- mr_quality_evaluation: bool, optional (default=False)
+    - Whether to evaluate the quality of the MR analysis using the STROBE-MR guidelines.
+For more information on STROBE-MR, please refer to the following link [strobe-mr.org](https://www.strobe-mr.org/).
+- mr_quality_evaluation_key_item: list, optional (default=None)
+    - The key items used to evaluate the quality of the MR analysis.
+If mr_quality_evaluation is True, you need to provide a list of key items for the STROBE-MR checklist.
+If any key item in the completed MR's STROBE-MR checklist is marked as No, the MR study is considered to be of low quality.
+- mrlap: bool, optional (default=False)
+    - Whether to use the MRlap R package to detect and correct for sample overlap.
+For more information, please refer to [MRlap GitHub repository](https://github.com/n-mounier/MRlap).
+If set to `TRUE`, you must download the supporting files `ld` and `hm3` from [this link](https://utexas.box.com/s/vkd36n197m8klbaio3yzoxsee6sxo11v) to your working directory.

 #### Methods: